khadija1205/khadija1205/README.md

 ## 💻 What I Do

-I build scalable web applications, REST APIs, and cloud-based integrations.
-Currently focused on full-stack development with React and Node.js, while working with AWS and Azure for cloud infrastructure.
+Software Engineer focused on scalable backend systems, event-driven microservices, and cloud infrastructure.
+Currently building with Java, Node.js, React · AWS · Azure

 ---